nat-n/poethepoet/README.rst

    :language: toml
 .. role:: python(code)
    :language: python
+.. |•| unicode:: ✅ 0xA0 0xA0
+   :trim:

 Features
 ========

-✅  Straight forward declaration of project tasks in your pyproject.toml (kind of like npm scripts)
+|•| Straight forward declaration of project tasks in your pyproject.toml (kind of like npm scripts)

-✅  Task are run in poetry's virtualenv by default
+|•| Task are run in poetry's virtualenv (or another env you specify)

-✅  Shell completion of task names (and global options too for zsh)
+|•| Shell completion of task names (and global options too for zsh)

-✅  Tasks can be commands (with or without a shell) or references to python functions (like tool.poetry.scripts)
+|•| Tasks can be commands (with or without a shell) or references to python functions (like tool.poetry.scripts)

-✅  Short and sweet commands with extra arguments passed to the task :bash:`poe [options] task [task_args]`
+|•| Short and sweet commands with extra arguments passed to the task :bash:`poe [options] task [task_args]`

-✅  Tasks can specify and reference environment variables as if they were evaluated by a shell
+|•| Tasks can specify and reference environment variables as if they were evaluated by a shell

-✅  Tasks are self documenting, with optional help messages (just run poe without arguments)
+|•| Tasks are self documenting, with optional help messages (just run poe without arguments)

-✅  Tasks can be defined as a sequence of other tasks
+|•| Tasks can be defined as a sequence of other tasks

-✅  Works with .env files
+|•| Works with .env files

-✅  Can also be configured to execute tasks with any virtualenv or none (not just poetry)

 Installation